Gypsophilia

-Gypsophilia is a Canadian jazz band from Nova Scotia.
+Gypsophilia was a Canadian jazz band from Nova Scotia.
 The band is composed of Ross Burns, Alec Frith, Nick Wilkinson (guitars), Gina Burgess (violin), Adam Fine (double bass), Matt Myer (trumpet), and Sageev Oore (piano, keyboards, accordion, melodica).
 Gypsophilia has released four albums to date, Minor Hope, Sa-ba-da-OW!
-(2009), Constellation (2011) and Nightswimming (2015) plus a b-sides compilation Horska (2013).
-On June 9, 2017 the band announced that they would be retiring after 13 years following their summer tour across Canada and a few final farewell performances in Halifax.
+(2009), Constellation (2011) and Nightswimming (2015) plus a B-sides compilation Horska (2013).
+On June 9, 2017, the band announced that they would be retiring after 13 years following their summer tour across Canada and a few final farewell performances in Halifax.

 Musical style

 Gypsophilia was initially inspired by the music of French jazz guitarist Django Reinhardt, but soon found its own distinctive sound through unique original compositions and the melding of the band members' varied backgrounds and influences.
-While "gypsy jazz" remains a major component of the music, Gypsophilia has incorporated elements of tango, klezmer, funk, classical music, hard bop and post bop, and its soloists avoid the heavily-clichéd improvisational style found in most contemporary "gypsy jazz".
+While "gypsy jazz" remains a major component of the music, Gypsophilia has incorporated elements of tango, klezmer, funk, classical music, hard bop, and post bop, and its soloists avoid the heavily-clichéd improvisational style found in most contemporary "gypsy jazz".
 The band's repertoire ranges from energetic swinging dance music to more sophisticated jazz, from highly improvised to through-composed pieces, but often combines these elements, striving to incorporate challenging modern harmonies and melodies in the context of an accessible, swinging beat.

 Debut album

 Gypsophilia's first CD Minor Hope was released on May 19, 2007.
 Recorded live over two nights at The Sonic Temple recording studio in Halifax, Nova Scotia, the album's thirteen original compositions demonstrate the range of influences that inform Gypsophilia's sound.
-For example, the long-form HIV Jump (D. Oore) mixes classical music with classic jazz and fusion.
-Nicole's Song (N. Wilkinson) builds from a contemplative ballad through a somewhat baroque bridge to a dynamic suspended climax.
-Sebo Psoriatic Psongs (D. Oore) begins as a dissonant country blues and ends with ‘70s Roland Kirk-inspired blues-funk.
-Kfeetz kfotz (קפיץ קפוץ) (D. Oore) is an uptempo klezmer romp.
-Vulnerable (D. Oore) is a fragile and highly-textured triple-metre ballad.
-Minor Hope (D. Oore) builds on the Django Reinhardt standard "Minor Swing" with new melody and harmony, and a solo double bass cadenza.
+For example, the long-form "HIV Jump" (D. Oore) mixes classical music with classic jazz and fusion.
+"Nicole's Song" (N. Wilkinson) builds from a contemplative ballad through a somewhat baroque bridge to a dynamic suspended climax.
+"Sebo Psoriatic Psongs" (D. Oore) begins as a dissonant country blues and ends with 1970s Roland Kirk-inspired blues-funk.
+"Kfeetz kfotz (קפיץ קפוץ)" (D. Oore) is an uptempo klezmer romp.
+"Vulnerable" (D. Oore) is a fragile and highly-textured triple-metre ballad.
+"Minor Hope" (D. Oore) builds on the Django Reinhardt standard "Minor Swing" with new melody and harmony, and a solo double bass cadenza.